nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 ## Clinical risk when querying more than one clinical area ##

-When requesting data for more than one clinical area at the same time particularly when using filters, e.g. the medicationSearchFromDate, then it is important to be cautious when processing the results.
+When requesting data for more than one clinical area at the same time and also using filters, e.g. the medicationSearchFromDate, then it is important to be cautious when processing the results.
 In this situation it is possible that the different parts of the query will return items that may be misleading to a user of a consuming system.

 Consider the example where a consuming system requests the medications from the last six months and all active problems.
 It is possible that one of the active problems links to a medication that is from longer than a years ago.
-In this case there is a risk that the consuming system may present the data to the user in a way that makes them believe they have the entire medicaton record from over a years ago until the current time.
-In the table below there is a summary of how the data from the example may exist in the GP system and what the 2 parts of the query may contain.
+In this case there is a risk that the consuming system may present the data to the user in a way that may lead them to believe they have the entire medicaton record from over a years ago until the current time.
+In the table below there is a summary of how the data from the example may exist in the GP system and what the two parts of the query may contain.

 For the example we will assume the query was made on the 1st February 2020,